aeronje/openai_chatgpt_wrapper/README.md

 ```
 3. [Install Chocolatey if you are using Winndows, proceed to step 4 if you are using Linux](https://github.com/aeronje/chocolatey_setup)

-4. Run the following commands.
+4. Run the following commands from same terminal in Step 1.

 **For Windows**
 ```